s3alfisc/summclust/cran-comments.md

 ## R CMD check results

++ Submission 6:

+This is a re-submission of submission 5, which happened during your (the CRAN team's) well deserved summer break.
+I have checked the package locally, on github actions (no comments), rhub (2 notes for linux: detritus in them and lastMiKTexTexException), and wind-develop.

 + Submission 5:

 I have changed Stata to 'STATA' in description; add 'codemeta.json' to .Rbuildignore